The Lambi Fund of Haiti

-Based on the premise that Haitians themselves understand how development is best achieved in their own communities, Lambi Fund supports small-scale economic development projects that are conceived, implemented, and evaluated by community-based peasant or women’s organizations.
+Based on the premise that Haitians themselves understand how development is best achieved in their own communities, The Lambi Fund of Haiti supports small-scale economic development projects that are conceived, implemented, and evaluated by community-based peasant or women’s organizations.
 The mandate is a double one: sponsor programs that meet basic needs, and support cooperative enterprises that strengthen democracy from the bottom up.
 Direct assistance involves funding, material aid, training, and technical help for community initiatives: coffee, cocoa, and fruit processing centers, or rice, sugarcane, and cereal mills to benefit women; micro lending to organic community farms, ox plowing services, and pig raising projects; reforestation; training programs for peasant organizations; and infrastructure and sanitation projects (water cisterns, latrines) to keep communities healthy.
-In the wake of the devastating 2010 earthquake, Lambi Fund is – as it always has been – on the ground in rural areas: providing food and emergency essentials; repairing damage; expanding sustainable agriculture to meet the increased demand for food; and increasing opportunities for sustainable livelihoods.
-You can help, now more than ever.
+In the face of climate change and severe deforestation, Haiti has been experiencing longer dry seasons and shorter and more intense rainy seasons.
+In its twentieth anniversary year, Lambi has been asked to build twenty 4,500 gallon water cisterns in three communities in Northwest Haiti.
+You can help "give water/give life."